 In life-threatening emergencies, find the emergency room location nearest you.
 For non-life-threatening medical needs when your pediatrician is unavailable, visit one of our urgent care locations.

-Apheresis means "to remove," and the purpose of therapeutic apheresis is to take away a component of the blood that contributes to an illness.
+Apheresis means “to remove.”
+The purpose of therapeutic apheresis is to take away a component of the blood that contributes to an illness.

-Children's Hospital Colorado has been developing these pioneering procedures for 25 years and is uniquely equipped to offer comprehensive therapeutic apheresis services to the community.
-While other facilities may provide apheresis capabilities, we are the only program of its kind in the Denver area dedicated to pediatric patients.
+Children's Colorado has been offering therapeutic apheresis procedures for more than 25 years, and we are uniquely equipped to offer these services to the community.
+While other facilities may provide apheresis capabilities, we are the only program of its kind in the Denver area dedicated to kids and the needs of pediatric patients.

-Around the country, services in this specialized discipline are often managed by physicians who don’t specialize in therapeutic apheresis.
-At Children’s, our center is comprehensive, and we have developed expertise in all therapeutic services.
+Around the country, these services are often managed by doctors who don’t specialize in apheresis – but at Children’s Colorado, we have experts with a dedicated focus on all therapeutic apheresis services.